 Back to top

-If you have been accused of committing sex abuse throughout Texas, including the areas of Collin County, Dallas County, Tarrant County, Denton County, Lubbock County, El Paso County, Bexar County, Nueces County, Webb County, Bell County, Travis County, Williamson County, Fort Bend County, Galveston County, Harris County and Montgomery County, contact Stuckle & Ferguson today.
+If you have been accused of committing sex abuse throughout Texas, including the areas of Collin County, Dallas County, Tarrant County, Denton County, Lubbock County, El Paso County, Bexar County, Nueces County, Webb County, Bell County, Travis County, Williamson County, Fort Bend County, Galveston County, Harris County and Montgomery County, contact Stuckle and Associates, PLLC today.
 Paul Stuckle is a knowledgeable Dallas sex crimes attorney who will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.
-Contact Stuckle & Ferguson today for a free consultation at (972) 423-4405 or send an online message about your sex abuse allegations in Texas.
+Contact Stuckle and Associates, PLLC today for a free consultation at (972) 423-4405 or send an online message about your sex abuse allegations in Texas.